I'm your host and America's anchor man, El Rushbow, Half My Brain.

 Peter Banco, the hospital administrator, said that Harry Whittington had the heart attack early Tuesday while being evaluated.

-So what happened here, I guess, is that some of the bird shot uh I guess it traveled through an artery or or somehow to his uh heart at a minor heart attack today as they tried to transport him.
+So what happened here, I guess, is that some of the bird shot, I guess it traveled through an artery or somehow to his heart at a minor heart attack today as they tried to transport him.

-Now that's gonna cause the media to ratchet this up uh to you know, a new level, which is expected, uh they will they will vindicate they will view this incident or this development of the heart attack as vindicating their view that Cheney should have dropped everything and called David Gregory on the phone from from the ranch uh immediately after the accident occurred.
+They will vindicate, they will view this incident or this development of the heart attack as vindicating their view that Cheney should have dropped everything and called David Gregory on the phone from the ranch immediately after the accident occurred.

-This uh vindicates Well, the opposite is true, it vindicates that Cheney's focus and emphasis uh on getting uh Mr. Whittaken medical uh Mr. Whittington medical attention first was the right focus.
+It vindicates that Cheney's focus and emphasis on getting Mr. Whittington medical attention first was the right focus.

 Well, Ronnie Earl indict, I don't know if this is Travis County.